 We’re available to assist you with every stage of your personal injury or injury to a child claim.
 As your representatives, we will strive to make sure that you get a service that is tailor-made to you and makes sure that all your requirements are dealt with.
 We treat all our clients with the respect and courtesy they deserve.
 To us, you are not just a number.
 We understand that it is often very stressful making a personal injury or child compensation claim and we want to make sure that the claims process does not add to that stress.

-If as a result of an accident that wasn’t their fault your child received an injury and you believe that they may be entitled to compensation then please get in touch with us for expert and professional advice.
-We can be contacted about child injury claims on 0800 073 8801.
+If your child was injured due to third-party negligence, please get in touch with us for expert and professional advice.
+We can be contacted about child accident claims on 0800 073 8801.

 If you prefer you could also use our contact us form to leave us your contact details and we will contact you.
 It is always a good idea to start your claim for child injury compensation whilst all the details are fresh in your mind.